 Regency Bracket Clock by John Payne

 The movement is twin-fusee and is of eight day duration set between two large brass plates, it is quarter chiming on a nest of eight bells and strikes the hours on a separate large bell.
-The backplate is engraved around it’s border whilst the makers name is also engraved thereon.
+The backplate is engraved with the makers name.

 A fine chiming Bracket clock c.1800